 As a teacher on Sint Maarten, you have a lot of free time.
 School starts pretty early (7:30am) but also ends early (2:10pm).
 You teach 27 classes a week, each 45 minutes long, which means you have enough free time to prepare your classes.
 It can be so hot after lunch break, but lucky for you, you can go home or relax at the beach.

-Why would you go to an island like Sint Maarten after the passage of Hurricane Irma?
+Moving to Sint Maarten after the passage of Hurricane Irma

 As soon as you arrive on the island you’ll be amazed by its beauty: white beaches, waving palm trees, blue ocean and a sunset to say, “wow.”
 But then, you’ll also see the devastation: almost 90 percent of all structures were destroyed or seriously damaged.
 Some hotels and restaurants have not reopened but each day, progress is beginning to take hold.